amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 - **If you're acquiring: Audit code before an acquisition**
 - **Mediate and manage your dev agency for you**
 - **Help with long term software strategy: Do you need a rewrite?
 Is some important component of your stack going to be deprecated? + much more to think about**
-- **Audit your information security and put you on the path to ISO27001 standards**

 <ul class="listing">
     <li class="listing__li">